Skip to content

 Single Award Science (CCEA)

-Single Award modular has 4 units tested over two years, each worth 25% Students can achieve Grades A*-G. Pupils have the options to resit modules if required.
+Single Award modular has 4 units tested over two years, each worth 25% Students can achieve Grades A*-G. Pupils have the option to resit modules if required.

 Double Award Science (CCEA)